gareth-xyz/gareth-xyz/README.md

 🌱 I'm currently learning blockchain and exploring smart contracts in Solidity.

 You can check [out my website](https://garethv.xyz/) where you can get in contact with me or [follow me on Twitter](https://twitter.com/gareth_xyz/), where I actively share what I'm working on.
+You can get in touch with me via email at <gareth@garethv.xyz>.